forkkit/energize-andover/README.md

 ### Input/gap/output size
 The input size controls how much of your data will be used as an input to predict future values.
 The output size controls how large the prediction period should be.
 The gap size controls the length of time between the end of the input (i.e. the current time) and the start of predictions, i.e. how far in advance predictions will be made.

+These arguments should be a timedelta-like object such as `datetime.timedelta`, `pandas.Timedelta`, `numpy.timedelta64`, etc.

 ### Input downsampling
 When the input data is at a high frequency it can be demanding to predict off every data point.
 The `sample_freq` parameter lets you pool together sections of the input at the desired pool size.
 The `sample_agg_method` determines how these pools will be aggregated.
 By default it takes the average value of each pool.
 The parameter takes a string representing one of the resampling methods (e.g. `'mean'`, `'sum'`, `'asfreq'`, etc.).
-See the [Pandas documentation](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.resample.html) for more options.
+See the [Pandas `resample()` documentation](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.resample.html) for more options.

 ### Time features
 In addition to historical trend data, features about the target prediction period can be used to make predictions.
 The `time_attrs` parameter can hold a list of attributes you would like to regress on stored as strings.
 These values can be [any of the time/date components](https://pandas.pydata.org/pandas-docs/stable/timeseries.html#time-date-components) of a `pandas.Timestamp` object.